runatlantis/atlantis/README.md

 These need to be in a directory accessible by Atlantis.
 Then start `atlantis server` with the `--ssl-cert-file` and `--ssl-key-file` flags.
 See `atlantis server --help` for more information.

+**Q: How can I get Atlantis up and running on AWS?**

+A: There is [terraform-aws-atlantis](https://github.com/terraform-aws-modules/terraform-aws-atlantis) project where complete Terraform configurations for running Atlantis on AWS Fargate are hosted.
+Tested, maintained, and free.

 ## Contributing
 Want to contribute?
 Check out [CONTRIBUTING](https://github.com/runatlantis/atlantis/blob/master/CONTRIBUTING.md).